Generating C-code for neural networks

 my_convolution_net( xs )

-Obviously, the results are similar with rounding accuracy.
+Obviously, the results are similar to rounding accuracy.

 Conclusion

-We have generated code from the three most popular types of neural networks: fully connected (FC, MLP), recurrent (RNN) and convolutional (CNN).
+We have generated code from three of the most popular types of neural networks: fully connected (FC/MLP), recurrent (RNN) and convolutional (CNN).

-Only for fully-connected neural networks code generation is relatively simple and straightforward, which allows us to significantly automate this process.
+Only for fully connected neural networks, code generation is relatively simple and straightforward, which makes it possible to significantly automate this process.

-In other cases, when automating neural network code generation, it is useful to depend on the task (1D or 2D convolution, use of hidden layer of recurrent neural network).
-By the number of manual steps in setting up the process of code generation from CNNs or RNNs, it is obvious that automating this process requires anchoring specific scenarios.
+In other cases, when automating the creation of neural network code, it is useful to start from the task (1D or 2D convolution, using a hidden layer of a recurrent neural network).
+By the number of manual steps in configuring the CNN or RNN code generation process, it is obvious that automating this process requires fixing specific scenarios.